Understanding Format Types in Construction Industry: OmniClass, Uniformat, Master Format, and More

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's take a look at format types.
-Although there's several coding schemas that are widely used throughout the country and designed in the construction industry, many of them are related to different stages of design and development, also known as LODs.
-One of them that's provided with Revit is called OmniClass.
+Although there are several coding schemas that are widely used throughout the country and used in the construction industry, many of them are related to different stages of design and development, also known as LODs.
+One such schema provided with Revit is called OmniClass.

-It provides a suitable structure to some extent, and Autodesk Revit is the actual building information modeling that not only has the three dimensions of anything in construction, but it also has a significant amount of metadata that will support the project going forward.
-Uniformat would be one that's utilized by conceptual estimating, where actually instead of everything being a square foot cost of the building, it could be a square foot cost based on surface area, just as an example.
-Now the uniformat can be utilized throughout conceptual estimating, but at some point needs to migrate towards master format, which is going to be the final coding category for any estimate.
+It provides a suitable structure to some extent, and Autodesk Revit is the actual building information modeling software that not only includes the three dimensions used in construction, but it also has a significant amount of metadata that will support the project going forward.
+Uniformat is one that is utilized by conceptual estimating, where, instead of everything being based on the square foot cost of the building, it could be a square foot cost based on surface area, just as an example.
+Now, Uniformat can be utilized throughout conceptual estimating, but at some point needs to migrate towards MasterFormat, which is going to be the final coding system for any estimate.

-CSI-95 is the 16 division coding schema that has been utilized strictly up to the year 2004, where then migrated into the 50 divisions for master format.
+CSI-95 is the 16-division coding schema that was utilized strictly up to the year 2004, which later migrated into the 50 divisions of MasterFormat.
 It's no longer supported.
-It still shows up from time to time on bid forms and so on.
+It still shows up from time to time on bid forms and similar documents.

 It's important to understand it, even though it's not typically going to be used.
-Every now and then you're going to come across a client that uses 16 division.
-It's important that you understand what that is and if you can even cross-reference it into a master format 50 division.
+Every now and then you're going to come across a client who uses 16-division.
+It's important that you understand what that is and if you can cross-reference it into the 50-division MasterFormat.

 Learn Construction Estimating